 What’s Included with the Welder?

-When buying a MIG welder, you should receive more than just the welder itself.
+When buying a welding machine, you should receive more than just the welder itself.
 However, the actual items included with your purchase vary a lot from manufacturer to manufacturer and kit to kit.
 Below, we’ll run you through some of the things that are most frequently included, as well as a few “nice to have” items that you may ultimately need to purchase on your own.

 - Gas Cylinder: If you will be welding with gas, as opposed to flux core, you’ll need a cylinder to attach to your welder.
 This should be included with the welder, but there are a few models on the market where this is not the case.